Towards reliable calculations of thermal rate constants: ring polymer molecular dynamics for the OH + HBr $\to$ Br + H$_2$O reaction: Methods

-In this paper we use two models as the {\it ab initio} ones.
-The first {\it ab initio} (and, also, reference) model is the PES proposed in \cite{Bowman-PES2009}.
-This model was fitted to the quantum-mechanical data (we describe the level of theory in the next paragraph) in \cite{Oliveira-rate2014,Oliveira-PES2014} and used to predict the rate constants of the OH + HBr $\to$ Br + H$_2$O reaction with the quasi-classical trajectories (QCT) method.
+In this paper we use two PES models.
+The first PES model (and, also, reference) model is the PES proposed in \cite{Bowman-PES2009}.
+This model was fitted to the electronic structure {\it ab initio} data (we describe the level of theory in the next paragraph) in \cite{Oliveira-rate2014,Oliveira-PES2014} and used to predict the rate constants of the OH + HBr $\to$ Br + H$_2$O reaction with the quasi-classical trajectories (QCT) method.
 The PES has the form:

 where $y_i = e^{-r_i/2a_0}$, $r_i$ is an internuclear distance, namely: $r_1 = r_{\rm HH'}$, $r_2 = r_{\rm HO}$, $r_3 = r_{\rm HBr}$, $r_4 = r_{\rm H'O}$, $r_5 = r_{\rm H'Br}$, and $r_6 = r_{\rm OBr}$, i.e., the PES is invariant with respect to the hydrogen atom permutations.
 The order of the polynomials in \eqref{POTLIB_PES} is $n_1+\ldots+n_6 \leq 6$, thus, we have 502 parameters.
-This PES is published in the open-source POTLIB code.
+This PES is published in the open-source POTLIB library.
 We refer to this PES as POTLIB.
-We use it in our first test, namely, for comparison of the rate constants obtained with the MTP fitted to the POTLIB PES with the ones obtained with POTLIB\cite{Oliveira-rate2014,Oliveira-PES2014} at different temperatures.
+We use it in our first test, namely, for comparison of the rate constants obtained with the MTP fitted to the POTLIB PES with the ones obtained with POTLIB \cite{Oliveira-rate2014,Oliveira-PES2014} at different temperatures.